drugis/gemtc-web/README.md

 The `build-docker.sh` script also lets you specify the signin method via command line arugment.
 The current options are Google OAuth 2.0 (`GOOGLE`) and username/password (`LOCAL`).
 The default signin method is Google OAuth 2.0.

+For local signin, there are several further dependencies (assuming a version of NodeJS of 8.x or higher) to generate the users and passwords:

+    sudo npm -g install yarn
+    sudo npm -g install npx
+    yarn

-You can add users for the `LOCAL` signin method by using the `add-user.sh` script.
-Note: this script relies on external utilities which must be installed by running `yarn` first, one time.
+After installing these dependencies, you can add users for the `LOCAL` signin method by using the `add-user.sh` script.

 Running the container
 -----------------------